Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Off-Shell Nilpotent Symmetries of the Target Space Variables and CF-Type Restriction: MBTSA

 leads to the derivation of (anti-)BRST symmetry transformations on the Nakanishi-Lautrup auxiliary variables $(B)\bar B$.
 Fourth, within the framework of MBTSA, the CF-type restriction (46) is derived from the expression for $h(\tau)$ due to the consistency condition (i.e. $s_b s_{ab}\, s_\mu = - \,s_{ab} s_b\, s_\mu \equiv P_\mu$).
 Fifth, the (anti-)BRST symmetry transformations ($ s_{b} s_\mu = {C}\, {\dot s}_\mu,\,\,s_{ab} s_\mu = {\bar C}\, {\dot s}_\mu$) on the generic variable $s_\mu \equiv x_\mu,\,p_\mu,\,\psi_\mu,\,\psi_5$ imply that we have already obtained the following (anti-)BRST symmetry transformations

 for the target space variables $(x_\mu, p_\mu, \psi_\mu, \psi_5)$ of our theory that are present in the first-order Lagrangian $L_f$ [cf. Eq.
-(1)] for the massive relativistic particle.
+(1)] for the massive spinning (i.e. SUSY) relativistic particle.
 Finally, the explicit form of Eq.
 (39) can be written, after the application of HC, as follows

 where the superscript $(h)$ denotes the full expansion of the supervariables after the application of HC.
 A straightforward comparison of (39) with (50) shows that we have already derived the (anti-)BRST symmetry transformations (49) as the coefficients of $(\theta)\bar\theta$ in the super expansions (50) along with $ s_b\,s_{ab}\,x_\mu, s_b\,s_{ab}\,\psi_\mu, s_b\,s_{ab}\,p_\mu, s_b\,s_{ab}\,\psi_5$ which are the coefficients of $\theta \bar\theta$.
 We also note, from Eq.
 (50), that we have a mapping: $s_b\, \leftrightarrow \, \partial_{\bar \theta}|_{\theta = 0},\, s_{ab}\, \leftrightarrow \, \partial_{\theta}|_{\bar\theta= 0}$.
 This observation is consistent with results obtained in the Refs.
 [10-12].